mitch-keenan/react-bdd-testing/README.md

-# Intro to BDD testing in React with bdd-lazy-var
+# Intro to BDD testing in React

-This will be an example readme/blog-post stepping through how I arrived at my heavily BDD based testing approach for React and how you can use the fantastic `bdd-lazy-var` package to make testing a breeze!
+This will be an example readme/blog-post stepping through how I arrived at my heavily BDD based testing approach for React to make testing a breeze!

-We'll start at a bare [create-react-app](https://github.com/stalniy/bdd-lazy-var) repo and step through the process to first show the type of tests we end up writing with BDD and then how to apply the `bdd-lazy-var` package to make things easier.
+We'll start at a bare [create-react-app](https://create-react-app.dev/) repo and step through the process from a basic test all the way to BDD using some custom utility functions.
 I show code examples for each step of this as well as a link to a diff for the given changes from the last example.
 Feel free to dive into the repo at anytime as each step is tagged in the repo.

 ## Step 1: Our Component